The Best Bobsled Teams of All Time

 The movie is called Cool Runnings and features the formation of the Jamaican bobsled team, four people who had never seen snow before in their lives.
 It was based on a real-life story, which took place during the 1988 Winter Olympics.
 The 1988 Winter Olympics were known for having multiple contenders from countries who have little or no snow at all.

-While these stories are just stories, and given that the Jamaican team eventually lost due to a crash, it is time to look at actual winners and the greatest bobsled teams of all time.
+While these stories are just stories, and given that the Jamaican team eventually lost due to a crash, it is time to look at actual winners and the greatest bobsled teams of all time, for whom we could use betting bonus and actually win.

 Germany has the most gold medals of all countries in bobsled.
 They have 13 gold medals, followed relatively closely by Switzerland, which has 10.
 Switzerland actually has more medals overall.
 Germany sits at 25, while Switzerland has 31.
 Germany is actually tied in total medals with the US, which also sits at 25 medals.